lifedox/granular-configuration-language/doc-spec/plugins.md

     @typing.override  # Python 3.12+
     def scalar_node_type_check(
         self,
-        value: typing.Any,
+        value: str,
     ) -> typing.TypeGuard[float]:
         """"""  # Make undocumented

         # As of Version 2.3.0, a `ValueError` raised
         # during `type_check` or `transformers` will
         # be converted into a properly messaged
         # `TagHadUnsupportArgument`, so this method
         # could just be `return True`.